-The source type distribution fractions were calculated from national vehicle registration data purchased from IHS^{16,17} for calendar years 1999 and 2014.
+The source type distribution fractions were calculated from national vehicle registration data purchased from IHS^{16,17} for calendar years 1999,2014, and 2020.
 These fractions were calculated as the ratio of the individual source type registrations to their corresponding HPMS class totals (see Table 2-1 for this mapping).
-These fractions were then linearly interpolated to estimate the source type distribution fractions for all years between 1999 and 2014.
+These fractions were then linearly interpolated to estimate the source type distribution fractions for all years that is not a IHS base year.
+2014 IHS data was usedfor calendar years 1999-2013 and 2020 IHS data was used for calendar years 2014-2019.
 However, there are a few caveats to this analysis:

 - The distinction between passenger light-duty trucks (31) and commercial light-duty trucks (32) has been updated from previous versions of MOVES.
 In MOVES3, a light-duty truck is considered a passenger truck if it is registered to an individual and a commercial light-duty truck if it is registered to an organization or business.
 Since this is inconsistent with the source type definitions used by the 1999 IHS data, the ratio of passenger to commercial light-duty trucks from 2014 IHS data was used for all calendar years. - The 2014 IHS data was unable to distinguish between short-haul (52) and long-haul (53) single-unit trucks and consequentially grouped them together.
-These vehicles are differentiated in MOVES3 using an earlier IHS data set for 2011 which was able to differentiate between these vehicles.
-From the earlier data set, it was determined that of short-haul and long-haul single-unit trucks, 95.8 percent are short-haul.
+These vehicles are differentiated in MOVES3 using an earlier IHS data for 2011 which was able to differentiate between these vehicles.
+From the earlier data, it was determined that of short-haul and long-haul single-unit trucks, 95.8 percent are short-haul.
 This percentage fraction was applied for all historic years to differentiate between these two source types.